 I sailed down the mountain although it did take a toll on my knees.
 This was no problem as the final destination for my hike was a hot tub overlooking Gore Creek, so I knew that would cure my soreness.

-- To avoid those sore knees, consider hiking up and taking the gondola back down
+- To avoid those sore knees, consider hiking up and riding the gondola down.
+The Lionshead gondola or Eagle Bahn Gondola is open June through September.
+For more information click here.

 - Give yourself 2-3 hours to get up depending on your physical condition and 1.5 – 2 hours back down